nbeddows/meen-hw/README.md

 When running a cross compiled build the binaries need to be uploaded to the host machine before they can be executed.
 1. Create an Arm Linux binary distribution: see building a binary development package.
-2. Copy the distribution to the arm machine: `scp build/Release/Sdk/meen-hw-v0.1.0-Linux-armv7hf-bin.tar.gz ${user}@raspberrypi:meen-hw-v0.1.0.tar.gz`.
+2. Copy the distribution to the arm machine: `scp build/Release/Sdk/meen-hw-v0.1.0-Linux-6.2.0-39-generic-armv7hf-bin.tar.gz ${user}@raspberrypi:meen-hw-v0.1.0.tar.gz`.
 3. Ssh into the arm machine: `ssh ${user}@raspberrypi`.
 4. Extract the meen-hw archive copied over via scp: `tar -xzf meen-hw-v0.1.0.tar.gz`.
-5. Change directory to space-invaders `cd meen-hw`.
+5. Change directory to meen-hw `cd meen-hw`.
 6. Run the unit tests: `./run-meen_hw-tests.sh`.<br>

 **RP2040 (armv6-m)**

-# TODO: document running from the rp2040 microcontroller
+When running a cross compiled build the binaries need to be uploaded to the host machine before they can be executed.
+This example will assume you are deploying the UF2 file from a Raspberry Pi.
+1. Create an Arm Linux binary distribution: see building a binary development package.
+2. Copy the distribution to the arm machine: `scp build/MinSizeRel/meen-hw-v0.1.0-Linux-6.2.0-39-generic-armv6-bin.tar.gz ${user}@raspberrypi:meen-hw-v0.1.0.tar.gz`.
+3. Ssh into the arm machine: `ssh ${user}@raspberrypi`.
+4. Extract the meen-hw archive copied over via scp: `tar -xzf meen-hw-v0.1.0.tar.gz`.
+5. Hold down the `bootsel` button on the pico and plug in the usb cable into the usb port of the Raspberry Pi then release the `bootsel` button.
+6. Echo the attached `/dev` device (this should show up as `sdb1` for example): `dmesg | tail`.
+7. Create a mount point (if not done already): `sudo mkdir /mnt/pico`.
+8. Mount the device: `sudo mount /dev/sdb1 /mnt/pico`.
+Run `ls /mnt/pico` to confirm it mounted.
+9. Copy the uf2 image to the pico: `cp meen-hw-v0.1.0-Linux-6.2.0-39-generic-armv6-bin/bin/meen_hw_test.uf2 /mnt/pico`
+10. You should see a new device `ttyACM0`: `ls /dev` to confirm.
+11. Install minicom (if not done already): `sudo apt install minicom`.
+12. Run minicom to see test output: `minicom -b 115200 -o -D /dev/ttyACM0`.
+    You should see the test output running at 1 second intervals.
+13. Quit minicom once done: `ctrl-a, x, enter`
+14. Unmount the device: `sudo umount /mnt/pico`.

 #### Building a binary development package

-A standalone binary package can be built via `cpack` that can be distributed and installed:
+A standalone binary package can be built via `package` target that can be distributed and installed:

-- `cmake --build --preset conan-release --target=meen-hw-pkg`
+- `cmake --build --preset conan-release --target=package`

+This will also create doxygen generated documentation (todo) and perform static analysis.

-The `meen-hw-pkg` target defined in the root CMakeLists.txt will build a tar gzipped package via the following cpack command:
+The `package` target as defined by the install targets in the root CMakeLists.txt will build a tar gzipped package which can be replicated by the following cpack command:
 - `cpack --config build\CPackConfig.cmake -C ${build_type} -G TGZ`

 The underlying package generator used to build the package (in this case `tar`) must be installed otherwise this command will fail.